 For many of us, Medicaid is absolutely a matter of life and death because it is the only program that can meet our needs.
 The changes that have been proposed harm those of us with disabilities, those who are older, or who have lower incomes.
 Family care support professionals, children, and direct care workers are also harmed.

-Action on the bill is anticipated soon in the Senate.
-Any changes the Senate makes would require the House of Representatives to vote on them again, so we need to continue to reach out to our Representatives and Senators as consideration of this bill continues.
+The House of Representatives is expected to vote on the version of the bill passed by the Senate.
+Should the House make any changes to this bill, or should the House and the Senate create a conference committee to create a compromise version of the bill, then that would require the Senate to vote again, so we need to continue to reach out to our Representatives and Senators as consideration of this bill continues.

 Please contact your members of Congress now and tell them to save Medicaid!